Basin View

 AreaSearch assessment of residential development drivers sees a low level of activity in Basin View, placing the area among the bottom 25% of areas assessed nationally

 Basin View has seen approximately 5 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
-Around 28 homes were approved between financial years FY-21 and FY-25, with 5 more approved in FY-26 so far.
-On average, about 1.3 new residents per year per dwelling constructed over the past five financial years (FY-21 to FY-25), indicating a balanced supply-demand ratio.
-However, this has moderated to -0.2 people per dwelling over the past two financial years, suggesting an improved balance.
+Around 28 homes have been approved in the area over the past five financial years, from FY-21 to FY-25, with an additional 5 approved so far in FY-26.
+On average, each dwelling constructed has resulted in approximately 1.4 new residents per year over these five financial years.
+However, this figure has moderated to -0.2 people per dwelling over the past two financial years.

 Frequently Asked Questions - Development